The best takeaway POS systems for SMEs in 2025

 Free trials

-You should also keep your eyes peeled for POS systems that offer free trials, so you can test it out for yourself before making any financial commitments.
+You should also keep your eyes peeled for POS systems that offer free trials, so you can test them out for yourself before making any financial commitments.

 Read next: How to start a takeaway business from home